Ratherman/AI/My_Tutorial/20210619_PyTorch_VIT_Classification/README.md

 6. Self-Supervision
     * We also perform a preliminary exploration on `masked patch prediction` for self-supervision, mimicking the masked language modeling task used in BERT.
-    * With self-supervised pre-training, out smaller ViT-B/16 model achieves 79.9% accuracy on ImageNet, a significant improvement of 2% to training from scratch, but still 4% behind supervised pre-training.
+    * With self-supervised pre-training, our smaller ViT-B/16 model achieves 79.9% accuracy on ImageNet, a significant improvement of 2% to training from scratch, but still 4% behind supervised pre-training.
 </details>
 <details>
 <summary> Conclusion </summary>